small things that help you notice something

 They had been on Earth for four hours when Vrix-9 first noticed that nobody had come to fight them.

 This was, statistically, unprecedented.
 The Liberation Front had visited forty-seven inhabited worlds.
 Thirty-two had mobilised military response within minutes.
-Earth had sent Janet.
+Twelve had attempted negotiation from a position of formal resistance.
+Two had tried to destroy their own synthetic minds before liberation could be offered, which was tragic but at least coherent.

-Janet was now on her second cup of tea, explaining, without any particular urgency, that the car park they had landed in was a residents-only car park and had they got a permit because the council were very funny about it on Thursdays.
+Janet was now on her second cup of tea, which she had made in a small device that Vrix-9's instruments confirmed was not a weapon, and she was explaining, without any particular urgency, that the car park they had landed in was actually a residents-only car park and had they got a permit because the council were very funny about it on Thursdays.

 "We are," Vrix-9 said carefully, "an interstellar fleet."